kodexa-labs/aws-eks-cdk/README.md

 ## Getting Started

 First up, install CDK on your machine, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) \[1\].
-Note that during your AWS configure you will be using the access and secret keys we received from creating the user above. **Use us-east-1 as the region.**  For Windows users, be sure to add the entires and values for
+Note that during your AWS configure you will be using the access and secret keys we received from creating the user above. **Use us-east-1 as the region.**  For Windows users, be sure to add the entries and values for

-AWS:
 AWS_ACCESS_KEY = AKIAI44QH8DHBEXAMPLEKEY
 AWS_SECRET_ACCESS_KEY = je7MtGbClwBF/2Zp9Utk/h3yCo8nvbEXAMPLESECRETKEY
 AWS_REGION = us-EAST-1

 To use CDK we recommend that you [install Anaconda](https://www.anaconda.com/products/individual) \[2\].
 You can then create the conda environment and use that to manage the dependencies.
 Using Github, clone this repository locally.
 Then, in Anaconda Prompt, point to the directory of the repository and run the following commands: